quizcore/FinalPresentation/README.md

 * [x] Add syntax highlighting to code blocks
 * [x] Randomly select questions from the database
 * [x] Prevent user to revisit completed sections
+* [x] Prevent user to access CS111 sections if score is low
 * [ ] Use prepared statement instead to prevent SQL injection
 * [ ] Prevent users to reaccess the quiz page after they have completed